 Join a Fishing Club

 Joining a local fishing club is a great way to learn how to fish and to get access to places to fish and charter boats near to you.
 A lot of fishing clubs will arrange fishing sessions for new or young anglers.
-If you are interested in competitive match fishing where you might win prizes, your local club will be able to help you get started. ou can find clubs that are members of the Angling Trust, angling’s representative organisation HERE.
+If you are interested in competitive match fishing where you might win prizes, your local club will be able to help you get started.
+You can find clubs that are members of the Angling Trust, angling’s representative organisation HERE.

-Sea Fish Species
+Our Fishbook Guide to Sea Fish Species

 Sea fishing techniques – the basics